Museo de la Naturaleza y Arqueología

-Museo de la Naturaleza y Arqueología (MUNA), (Museum of Nature and Archeology, formerly Museo de Ciencias Naturales, Museo de la Naturaleza y el Hombre) is a museum-based in Santa Cruz de Tenerife, Tenerife, (Canary Islands, Spain).
+Museo de la Naturaleza y Arqueología (MUNA), (Museum of Nature and Archeology, formerly Museo de Ciencias Naturales, Museo de la Naturaleza y el Hombre) is a museum in Santa Cruz de Tenerife, Tenerife, (Canary Islands, Spain).
 It contains many significant archaeological finds and is considered the best repository of objects from the Pre-Castilian Canary Islands.
 The museum also houses significant paleontological, botanical, entomological, and marine and terrestrial vertebrate collections, and is considered the best Natural Library of the Canary Islands.

 Museo de la Naturaleza y el Hombre integrates the Archaeological Museum of Tenerife, the Bioantropología's Canary Institute and the Museum of Natural Sciences of Tenerife.
 The museum is located in the downtown area of Santa Cruz, in the former Civil Hospital, a building that constitutes an example of the neoclassical architecture of Canary Islands.
 The archaeological section was founded in 1958.

 The museum holds the largest collection on the culture of the Guanche and also has one of the most modern methods of presentation of mummies, (announced in 2006 by the Cabildo de Tenerife through a communique).
 It is also an internationally renowned museum and has participated in international meetings on archeology, but its fame is mainly due to its formidable collection of Guanche mummies.
 It is also regarded as the most important museum of Macaronesia.